deficollective/deficollective.github.io/content/english/pages/support.md

 ### Contributions

-Beyond financial support, there are numerous ways you can directly support and participate in the Collective:

-- Expertise & brainpower: Whether you're a developer, researcher, marketer, policy expert, or simply someone passionate about our mission, your insights and skills can make a significant difference.
-We welcome and value your expertise as a fellow Ant contributor.
-- Partnerships: Collaborating with like-minded organizations and individuals amplifies our impact.
-If you believe in a partnership that can drive mutual goals in the DeFi space, let's connect.
+Beyond donations, the Collective welcomes people who share its values.
+If you have relevant expertise or would like to get involved, reach out to the Ants directly.

-- Membership: The Collective is a Swiss nonprofit association, ultimately driven by its members.
-Members of the Collective are highly value-aligned individuals or organizations with a proven track record in supporting the advancement of DeFi in various fields.
-By becoming a member, you will play a direct role in the Collective shaping the future of DeFi.
+The Collective is a Swiss nonprofit association, ultimately driven by its members.
+Membership is extended to highly value-aligned individuals and organizations with a proven track record in supporting the advancement of DeFi.

 ### Ready to make a difference?